flying2322/PersonalBlogWeb/_coverpage.md

 <!-- <img src="https://s2.loli.net/2024/05/07/CqXjK9WdtsbEegv.jpg" alt="selfie.png" width="10%" height="10%"> -->

 - Hi, This is **Dominic Li** , an algorithm engineer of Operations Research.
 Chinese name is Li Wenpeng(李文鹏).
-Born(90s) and raised in Xinxiang, China.
-Can speak English, Chinese(Mandarin and Henan dialect), Dutch(Learning), and German(Learned for 1 year).
-His like include tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, traveling, photography and vlogging.
+Born(90s) and raised in China.
 Now work and live in Hoofddorp, AMS, Netherlands.
+- Language: English, Chinese(Mandarin and Henan dialect), Dutch(Learning), and German(Learned for 1 year).
+- Hobbies: Tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, traveling, photography and vlogging.

 ## Life is simple.You make choices and you don't look back.